lhohan/tech-radar/docs/index.md

 Generate a static Tech Radar from the command line using a CSV.

+Tested and reported to be working on:

+- MacOS
+- Linux

+Requires a JDK installation, tested with 1.8 so should work for an JDK with higher version number.

 ## Motivation

 The Tech Radar is a tool popularized by Thoughtworks's Technology radar.
 This implementation is based on the Zalando Technology radar.